Asthma trigger: Environmental triggers

 In addition to allergens, studies have revealed that environmental factors may also increase the risk of triggering an asthma attack.
 Examples of these factors include respiratory tract viral infections, exposure to air pollutants such as ozone or a change in lifestyle that involves a decrease in exposure to microbes and their products like endotoxin.
 Although its mechanism of action is still unknown, an in vivo study has demonstrated that these environmental factors lead to the accumulation of neutrophil extracellular traps (NET) releasing neutrophils in the lungs.
 This increased release of NETs have been found to be associated with asthmatic symptoms such as mucus hypersecretion.

 Another environmental risk factor is exposure to formaldehyde.
 Formaldehyde itself is a chemical that can cause irritation to the respiratory tract.
 In addition, it may react with macromolecules such as albumin which can induce the production of igE antibodies which can bind to mast cells and lead to hyperresponsiveness of the respiratory tract.

 Exercise

-Exercise induced asthma is common in most asthma patients.
+Exercise-induced asthma is common in most asthma patients.
 Although the mechanism for such a phenomenon is still unclear, researchers have proposed that as the body gasps for more oxygen during exercise, more cold and dry air is inhaled.
 The passage of this cold and dry air causes a loss of moisture from the mucosal membrane of the respiratory tract.
 The osmolarity changes brought by such action can lead to an increased release of proinflammatory mediators such as cytokines, leading to a hypersensitivity of the airway.
 Cooling of the respiratory tract may also activate cholinergic receptors, which can induce bronchoconstriction and mucus secretion, further narrowing the airway.
-Swimmers with asthma may also inhale an excess amount of contaminated and irritating air with compound derived from chlorine gas, this can increase the risk of an asthma attack.
+Swimmers with asthma may also inhale an excess amount of contaminated and irritating air with compound derived from chlorine gas, which can increase the risk of an asthma attack.